ABC to XHow to UseFile InformationFile FeaturesHow it WorksFAQOther ABC ToolsLatest News

 Convert Your 3D Mesh/Model ABC Files to X

-Our free and fast tool will convert most 3D mesh or ABC (Alembic) model files to a standard X (Direct X File) file that can then be edited further in most popular 3D editing packages such as Blender or 3D printed without any further processing.
-Our conversion tool can also batch convert multiple ABC files; up to 25 files at a time can be converted.
+Our free and fast tool will convert your 3D ABC (Alembic) model files to a standard X (Direct X File) file that can then be edited further in most popular 3D editing packages or 3D printed without any further processing.
+Our conversion tool can also batch convert multiple ABC files; up to 200 files at a time can be converted.

 To convert your ABC file, click the Upload button above and select the file to convert.
 Once selected, the file will be converted to a X file and will be ready for download shortly afterwards.
 For more information about the ABC to X conversion process, see the conversion information section below.